flowground/amazonaws-com-codepipeline-connector/README.md

 - API Key
 ## Actions

+### AcknowledgeJob
-### Returns information about a specified job and whether that job has been received by the job worker.
-Only used for custom actions.
+> Returns information about a specified job and whether that job has been received by the job worker.
+Only used for custom actions.<br/>

 #### Input Parameters
 * `Action` - _required_